connorpobrien/Inspection-Tracker/README.md

 ## Purpose
 This project was created to automatically monitor the San Jose building department website to check for available inspection appointments.

-**Use of this program helped decrease the total schedule duration by 3-4 weeks for a $50M private construction project.** A missing electrical inspection was blocking work from continuing on the project, causing serious cost and schedule problems.
+**Use of this program helped decrease the total schedule duration by 3-4 weeks for a $55M commercial construction project.** A missing electrical inspection was blocking work from continuing on the project, causing serious cost and schedule problems.
 This program automatically notified the team when sooner inspections were available due to cancellations.

 ## How it works
 Technologies used: Selenium, Beautiful Soup, and Pygame libraries.